 - Carrot and radish seeds are quite small and beet seeds come in clusters, so it will be necessary to thin out your plants when they grow.
 You can do this by cutting (not pulling) out the seedlings that are the weakest, leaving the strongest lots of room to grow a yummy root.

 - Keep seeds moist while they germinate.
-Once sprouted make sure they get lots of sun (8 hours/day) and water (don’t let them dry out on hot days).
+Once sprouted, make sure they get lots of sun (eight hours per day) and water (don’t let them dry out on hot days).
 As they grow they will push up their shoulders from the ground so mound soil around them periodically.

 - Plant root veggies in spring and summer for a fall harvest or plant over-wintering varieties in late summer for a winter harvest.

-- Heat lovers like tomatoes, peppers, and eggplants like to be started indoors between 4-6 weeks before the last date of frost.
-Starting seeds indoors gives them a jump-start on the growing season, and ensures that your plants will have lots of time to produce fruit before it gets chilly outside again.
+- Heat lovers like tomatoes, peppers, and eggplants like to be started indoors between four to six weeks before the last date of frost.
+Starting seeds indoors gives them a jump-start on the growing season and ensures that your plants will have lots of time to produce fruit before it gets chilly outside again.

-- Keep your seedling in bright sunlight until it gets 2-3 true leaves (the plant will initially have 2 “seed” leaves which are rounded then grow the “true” leaves which look quite different), then transplant the whole pot, newspaper and all, into a larger plastic nursery pot filled with a container mix soil.
+- Keep your seedling in bright sunlight until it gets two to three true leaves (the plant will initially have two “seed” leaves which are rounded, then grow the “true” leaves which look quite different), then transplant the whole pot, newspaper and all, into a larger plastic nursery pot filled with a container mix soil.

-- Grow your plant into a teenager in this pot and when kit’s warm enough (as determined on your seed packet) you can move it outside.
+- Grow your plant into a teenager in this pot and when it’s warm enough (as determined on your seed packet) you can move it outside.